mihirchakma/LearnPython/README.md

-# Learn Python for beginners
+# Learn Python 3 from beginning